Michelle Obama will have a Northern California elementary school named after her

-(CNN)Former first lady Michelle Obama will soon have a second California schools as her namesake.
+(CNN)Former first lady Michelle Obama will soon have a second California school as her namesake.

 In a unanimous vote, the West Contra Costa Unified School District Board decided to change the name of Wilson Elementary School to Michelle Obama Elementary School.